Home/Meats/Frenched Lamb Rack

 How to Prepare & Consume

-Best cooked using methods such as roasting or grilling to enhance flavor while maintaining tenderness.
+Best prepared by roasting or grilling to enhance flavor while maintaining tenderness.
 Allow to rest before slicing to retain juices.

 Smart Selection & Storage